-Intuit has implemented multi-factor authentication across all of our products to protect your account and ensure only you have access to your data.
-As part of this, when you sign-in or when you make a change to your account information (such as email, password, user ID) you may be required to use a one-time confirmation code to complete the process.
+Intuit uses multi-factor authentication across all of our products to protect your account and ensure only you have access to your data.
+As part of this verification, when you sign-in or when you make a change to your account information (such as email, password, user ID) you may be required to use a one-time confirmation code to complete the login process.

 The following are answers to frequently asked questions about multi-factor authentication.

 Why do I have to verify my account when signing in?